rumon5h/full-stack-interview-questions-for-busy-software-engineer/DJANGO.md

     path('contact/', views.contact, name='contact'),
 ]

-In this example, we define three URL patterns: one for the home page (''), one for the about page ('about/'), and one for the contact page ('contact/').
-Each URL pattern is mapped to a corresponding view function using the name argument.
-The name argument is used to create a named URL that can be referenced in templates and other parts of the application.
+In this example, we define three URL patterns: one for the home page ('``'), one for the about page ('`about`/'), and one for the contact page ('`contact`/').
+Each URL pattern is mapped to a corresponding view function using the `name` argument.
+The `name` argument is used to create a named URL that can be referenced in templates and other parts of the application.
 ```